grnet/apimas/docs/drf_adapter.rst

         },
     }

-Create structural responses
+Create structured responses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Apart from the things already mentioned, one additional reason for having non-model fields is to serve responses in a structural way.
+Apart from the things already mentioned, one additional reason for having non-model fields is to create responses with arbitrary structure.
 For instance, instead of returning the following response:

 .. code-block:: json